 This creates a lot of competitive pressure for banks, as now they are increasingly forced to compete in the dimension that historically wasn’t so important to the banking business (technology and experiences that can be created by using it right).
 To remain competitive in this rapidly changing landscape, banks might want to shift their thinking paradigm and focus more on the experience that their users truly want from their services.

-4. Mobile platforms.
 There is little sense in building a mobile application, which will be used rarely (if ever at all).
 Therefore it would be wise to realistically assess your userbase before building any mobile applications.
-If most of your userbase uses iPhones, it might make sense to start with an iPhone mobile banking application only, and later adding another platform (Android, for example), when a userbase for this platform will gradually increase.
-It is important to foresee these events and choose a mobile banking platform that allows to gradually add different mobile channels on the fly, without having to modify or change anything in the core installation.
+If most of your userbase uses iPhones, it might make sense to start with an iPhone mobile bank application only, and later adding another platform (Android, for example), when a userbase for this platform will gradually increase.
+It is important to foresee these events and choose a mobile bank platform that allows to gradually add different mobile channels on the fly, without having to modify or change anything in the core installation.